JohnPetersen/Seeker_Hats/README.md

 - My son would turn off his hat.
 - Only two people can participate.
 - Brim of hat not the easist to see.
 - A button was originally part of the system.
-The button was designed to allow for signalling between the two devices.
+The button was designed to allow for signaling between the two devices.
 The design prototype worked hsowever in the final build pressing the button caused the device to reset so the button was removed.
 - The GPS module has a built-in logging capability, but code to activate it froze the program.

 ## Future Work